 I do a combination, making sure my paper is secure to a slightly tilted surface to keep the paper from warping.
 I usually begin from the right side and sort of move on from there.

-I'm not trying to create what is real or what we can see from a photograph because I find if we look into our heart we might see something deeper.
+I'm not trying to create from a photograph because I find if we look into our heart we might see something greater.

 Perhaps maybe the next time you are in a gallery or at an art show stop for a minute as you look at some watercolor paintings.